Master P: Film and television career

 Since 1997, Master P has been in numerous feature and straight-to-DVD films, as well as television shows.
 His filmography I Got the Hook Up, Soccer Mom, Gone in 60 Seconds, Hollywood Homicide, Toxic, and Foolish.
 Master P also starred in the Nickelodeon sitcom Romeo! alongside his son Romeo, which aired from 2003 to 2006.
 He was also a contestant on Dancing with the Stars, replacing Romeo who dropped out due to an injury.
 He partnered with Ashly DelGrosso and received a total score of 8 out of 30 for his pasodoble, the lowest score in the show's history.
 He was eliminated in Week 4.

 In 1999, Miller starred alongside Eddie Griffin in the hit film Foolish.

 Reported in March 2011, Miller planned to star in a film with Gucci Mane, under the name Get Money.
 The film, set for release through No Limit, would be based on Miller's book of the same name.

-On June 10, 2015, it was announced that Master P and his family would be starring in their own reality show titled Master P's Family Empire.
-It is scheduled to be aired on Reelz sometime in November.
+In June 2015, it was announced that Master P and his family would be starring in their own reality show titled Master P's Family Empire.
+It aired on Reelz in November 2015.

 Writing

-Miller intended to publish a book titled Animal Cruelty, which was publicly advertised as forthcoming by June 1998; however, by January 1999, the book was scrapped.
+Miller intended to publish a book titled Animal Cruelty, which was publicly advertised as forthcoming by June 1998.
+In January 1999, the book was scrapped.

-On September 1, 2007, Miller released his first book, titled Guaranteed Success.
+In September 2007, Miller released his first book, titled Guaranteed Success.

 Pro wrestling

 In 1999, he had a small run in World Championship Wrestling (WCW), where he led a professional wrestling stable, the No Limit Soldiers, in a feud with Curt Hennig's the West Texas Rednecks and the Filthy Animals.

-On October 8, 2019, it was reported and confirmed that Master P purchased ownership in Brooklyn, New York-based independent wrestling promotion House of Glory.
+In October 2019, Master P purchased a Brooklyn, New York-based independent wrestling promotion, House of Glory.

 On April 23, 2025, he made an appearance on AEW Dynamite.

 Legacy

 Miller is known for his music and his business acumen, due to creating and branding No Limit Records, an independent record label.
 Its success led to other business ventures under the "No Limit" umbrella.

-During an interview after meeting Miller, Atlanta rapper 2 Chainz stated, "This is my first time meeting [him].
+During a 2013 interview after meeting Miller, Atlanta rapper 2 Chainz stated, "This is my first time meeting [him].
 I just want to let him know how he influenced the whole South in Hip-Hop."
 2 Chainz went on, "We used to argue people like they ain't understand why we appreciated Master P and his music.
 It was more than that.
 I felt like it was his grind, his hustle.
 He actually put music out like every week.
 I even heard stories about some of the songs never even being mixed before.
 It was just about giving the fans what they needed.
 And he the reason why a lot of us are here, including myself."